igvteam/igv-reports/README.md

 # igv-reports

-Python application to generate self-contained igv.js pages that can be opened within a browser with "file" protocol.
+A Python application to generate self-contained HTML reports that consist of a table of genomic sites or regions and associated IGV views for each site.
-The generated html page contains all data neccessary for IGV as uuencoded blobs.
+The generated HTML page contains all data neccessary for IGV as uuencoded blobs.
+It can be opened within a web browser with the "file" protocol; no internet connection is required.

 ## Installation